Ricarte Padilla: Career

 Padilla was the former mayor of Jose Panganiban, Camarines Norte before running for Vice Governor but losing with 117,952 votes.
 He filed an unsuccessful appeal to the Supreme Court against the result.

 In 2022, Padilla was elected as Governor of Camarines Norte with 162,081 votes.
 Padilla ousted the reelectionist incumbent Edgardo Tallado.

-On June 30, 2025, Padilla was suspended for 18 months by the Office of the Ombudsman for allegedly appointing two indivudals to government posts without authorization.
+On June 30, 2025, Padilla was suspended for 18 months by the Office of the Ombudsman for allegedly appointing two individuals to government posts without authorization.